srdusr/notes/README.md

 # Notes
 My personal notes on various topics related to Computer Science and Tech, for incase I forget and available to anyone else who may find some use/valuable information.
 Also includes cheat sheets, guides, my blog posts and etc...

+"Write for another person because future you is another person." - Unknown
 ## Available notes:
 ```
 ├── cheatsheets